A.I. Avenue - resources & additional documents

 Classroom tips:

-Academic Dishonesty - Expanded Language for the Student Code of Conduct
+Academic Integrity - Expanded Language for the Student Code of Conduct

-- Refer to the attached document* on the right side of this page.
+• Refer to the documents in the "Attachments" section of this page.

 Additional tips: